rlankfo/grafana/docs/sources/datasources/zipkin.md

 ### Node Graph

-This is a configuration for the Node Graph visualization.
+This is a configuration for the beta Node Graph visualization.
+The Node Graph is shown after the trace view is loaded and is disabled by default.

 -- **Enable Node Graph -** Enables the Node Graph visualization.